instagibbs/bolts/XX-eltoo-transactions.md

 Since we are relying on the `shared_delay` timelock to ensure that the final update transaction confirmed on the blockchain is indeed the final update in the channel, we do not require revocation paths or additional delays to spend the outputs contained in the settlement transaction.
 We have no second-stage pre-signed transactions, simply outputs that can be spent by the authorized parties.
-For balance outputs, these can be immediently spent by the owners.
+For balance outputs, these can be immedietly spent by the owners.
 For HTLC outputs, these can be spent immediately once the receiving party obtains the preimage, or can be clawed back by the offerer once the CLTV of the output expires.